EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 to leave the (believed to be locked) door unattended, the attacker may enter the home, enterprise, or car protected by the lock.

-The same attack may be performed on sensors, also this with serious consequences.
+The same attack may be performed on sensors.
 As illustrated in {{delayresGET}}, an attacker may convince the client that the lock is locked, when it in fact is not.
 The "Unlock" request may be also be sent by another client authorized to control the lock.